frctl/fractal-docs/docs/guide/core-concepts/naming.md

 ## Prefixes

-If you have your components or docs organised into sub-folder ~@TODOLINK @views', 'collections') }} then you can include a collection ~@TODOLINK @configuration-files', 'configuration file') }} to specify properties that will apply to all the items within that collection.
+If you have your components or docs organised into sub-folder [collections](../collections/) then you can include a collection [configuration file](./configuration-files.html) to specify properties that will apply to all the items within that collection.

 One of the available properties you can set on a collection is the `prefix` property.
 When you set a value for this property in a parent collection, all children of this collection will have handle's generated that take the format `[prefix]-[item-name]`, making them much more likely to be unique across your whole component library.